by Joe Jamieson

 - Head into the mountains to see what village life is like -

 I think there’s a lot of pride that goes into the work.
-I’m not clinically minded, but when I speak to students the sense, I get is that in countries like Nepal, patients are more appreciative of care because it’s that much harder to get.
+I’m not clinically minded, but when I speak to students, the sense I get is that in countries like Nepal, patients are more appreciative of care because it’s that much harder to get.

 Absolutely.
 There were a lot of striking differences in culture and society.

-In the UK it’s a very different story.
+In the UK, it’s a very different story.
 Most people here wouldn’t dream of undergoing a procedure without local anaesthetic.

 And that’s the beauty of going somewhere like this — you get to see things you’d never see back home.